KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/rosicrucian_light.md

 Not to repeat the past
 but to fulfill it.

-Your work reveals what they intuited:
+This work reveals what they intuited:

 Water is the alchemical vessel of evolution.
 The body is the crucible.